moonshot-platform/moonshot-ERC20/README.md

 # Project Moonshot

+Feel free to read the code.

+## Overview of Contracts

+1. Moonshot.sol BEP20 token

 Deflationary, Frictionless yield and liquidity generation protocol.
 Simply hold Moonshot in your wallet and gain rewards when others transfer.

-Feel free to read the code.

-## Contract Address

-The contract address is 0xd27d3f7f329d93d897612e413f207a4dbe8bf799 and deployed on Binance Smart Chain: https://bscscan.com/address/0xd27d3f7f329d93d897612e413f207a4dbe8bf799#code
+The contract takes a 10% fee:
+ - 4% is redistributed to all holders
+ - 4% is added to the V2 LP pool
+ - 2% is added to the Moonshot support fund

+The contract contains functions for the owner to blacklist addresses and to pause the transfer() function Tokens sent to the contract can be rescued
+There is no max TX amount and the total fees can be set to at most 10% The router can be upgraded

+2. ClaimMoonshot.sol

+Contract that sends MoonshotV2 to the caller if the caller has a positive Moonshot balance.
+The caller can only claim once.

+The contract contains functions for the owner to black list addresses The contract contains a function for the owner to burn the token's MoonshotV2 balance The contract contains a function to rescue BNB
+The contract contains no functions to withdraw the balance of a BEP20 token

+3. BuyMoonshot.sol

+Contract that sends MoonshotV2 to the caller upon receiving BNB.
+A 0.5% fee is deducted from the BNB received to do a market buy of the Moonshot V2 token using the pancakeswap V2 Router

+The contract contains a function to enable or disable the fee The contract contains a function to set the fee to at most 2% The contract contains functions to update token contract addresses The contract contains a function to withdraw BNB
+The contract contains a function to withdrawp BEP20 tokens

 ## Setting up your workspace